gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 And update `entities_to_render` to use the `SpatialTable`.
 Replace the `coord: Coord` field of `EntityToRender` with a `location: Location` field so the render knows which layer each entity is on.
-This will help later on when we need to render a scene with multiple entities at a single coordinate and need to know which one to draw on top.
+This will help later on when we need to render a scene with multiple entities at a single coordinate and use layers to determine draw order.

 {% pygments rust %}
 pub struct EntityToRender {